fuka100/movie-ticket-register/README.md

-JS application for ordering cinema tickets
+JS application for ordering movie tickets
 =======

-- This application is course assignment for [Web Programming (DATA1700)](https://student.oslomet.no/en/studier/-/studieinfo/emne/DATA1700/2021/H%C3%98ST) at OsloMet, spring 2021.
+- This application is course assignment for [DATA1700 - Web Programming](https://student.oslomet.no/en/studier/-/studieinfo/emne/DATA1700/2021/H%C3%98ST)
+at OsloMet, spring 2021.